 Testing the computer for Vista compatibility

 Microsoft has made the upgrade to Microsoft Windows Vista easier for users by releasing the Windows Vista Advisor.
-The Advisor is a small program that can be downloaded to the computer you wish to test for Windows Vista compatibility.
+The Advisor is a small program that can be downloaded to the computer you want to test for Windows Vista compatibility.

 Once downloaded and installed click the Start Scan button.
 After the scan has been completed click the details button and Microsoft will suggest what version of Windows Vista is best for your computer as well as give you potential precautions for devices and programs installed on your computer.

 Recommended steps before installing Vista

-Before installing Windows Vista on your computer we suggest you follow the below steps.
+Before installing Windows Vista on your computer we suggest you follow the steps below.

 - Backup your data - As recommended with all previous versions of Windows.
 If you're upgrading your computer make sure to make a backup of any important data.

 - Check for hardware compatibility - Make sure to download the Windows Vista Upgrade Advisor utility and test your computer for any potential device conflicts.
 If you have any devices that do not contain data or are not compatible you may want to visit the drivers page for your manufacturer and make sure the device is compatible or has drivers for Windows Vista.

-- Check software compatibility - The Advisor will also display potential issues with any software programs installed on the computer and suggest recommendations.
+- Check software compatibility - The Advisor also displays potential issues with any software programs installed on the computer and suggest recommendations.
 Make sure to go through each of these recommendations before upgrading to Windows Vista.

 - Update - Make sure your computer has all the latest security updates and hardware updates installed.

 - Verify requirements - Make sure your system meets the Windows Vista system requirements.
 In addition verify you have the available disk drive space.

 - Disable and Uninstall antivirus and other security software - antivirus programs and other security software is notorious for causing issues with new Windows installations.
 Before installing Windows Vista we suggest disabling or uninstalling any antivirus programs or other security software that is installed on the computer.